Father* | Jonah Dyer (b. about 1767, d. about 1832) |

 Birth | 1752 | Heinerika Friederica Louise Gäger was born in 1752. |

-Death | 14 January 1809 | She died The cause of her death (at the age of 57) on Saturday, January 14th, 1809 is not known on 14 January 1809 at age ~57 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death | 14 January 1809 | She died The cause of her death (at the age of 57) on Saturday, January 14th, 1809 is not known on 14 January 1809 at age ~57 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 Her death is not known; as neither death or birth location are known, used the conceptual continent |

 Person Source | Heinerika Friederica Louise Gäger had person sources.1 |